 Sonia Gomez: What’s up guys?
 This is Sonia Gomez tuning in from Denver, Colorado.
-This is another rock star episode of On The Rise where we are talking about the journey of the entrepreneurs who are pushing the cannabis and hemp industry forward, making it possible for people just like yourselves to have safe and legal access to the highest quality products on the market place.
+This is another rock star episode where we are talking about the journey of the entrepreneurs who are pushing the cannabis and hemp industry forward, making it possible for people just like yourselves to have safe and legal access to the highest quality products on the market place.
 I’m your host, Sonia Gomez and I’m super excited to be talking to and introducing you guys to our guests for today, Joel Peterson and Danyal Durman who are the owners and founders of Priceland Hemp the first legal hemp dispensary in Wisconsin where they made the jump from real estate into the cannabis industry no matter what the threats from the Department of Justice were or the threats of arrest.
 Here they are, pioneers, in their quite conservative state, opening up the CBD dispensary, so here to tell their story and share a little bit about the journey of being able to own and operate that type of business in their state.
 Our good friends, Joel and Danyal.
 Hey guys, thanks so much for being here with us.

 Danyal Durman: Hi!